dheerajydv19/Google-Dorks-Simplified/README.md

 #### Does thier exist dorks for other search engines ?

-Yes, their exist dorks for yahoo,bing,github and  many other platforms too.
+Yes, their exist dorks for yahoo,bing,github and for many other platforms too.

 #### Can i use these google dorks on any other platform too like yahoo,gihtub,etc or not ?